Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 How do I confirm there are no liens in Palembang right now?

-The standard way to confirm there are no liens on a property in Palembang is to have your notary or PPAT request a verification check with the local land office, which will show whether the certificate is encumbered with any registered security interest.
+The standard way to confirm there are no liens on a property in Palembang is to have your notary/PPAT check the land certificate directly at the ATR/BPN land office, where any registered encumbrances (including bank mortgage security rights) will appear on the certificate itself or in the associated land book records.

-The most common type of lien to ask about specifically is Hak Tanggungan, which is Indonesia's registered mortgage security that banks place on land rights when they issue home loans.
+The most common type of encumbrance to ask about specifically in Palembang is Hak Tanggungan, which is the registered mortgage security that banks place on a property when the current owner took out a loan using the property as collateral.

 How do I check zoning and permitted use in Palembang right now?